Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Summary and Conclusions

 While PMNs exhibit 40-90\% longer residence times and 2 times higher drag coefficients compared to volume-equivalent spheres, the underlying transport physics remains qualitatively similar.
-Both particle types undergo the same progression from a settling transitional convection-dominated regime as flow velocity increases.
+Both particle types undergo the same progression from a settling-dominated regime, through a transitional regime, to a convection-dominated regime as flow velocity increases.
 This suggests that first-order transport behavior can be captured using volume-equivalent spherical particles with appropriately calibrated drag laws, though quantitative predictions require shape-specific corrections.
 Future work will extend this framework to polydisperse systems with continuous particle injection and quantify pressure drop and transport efficiency under realistic operating conditions.
+The elevated drag coefficient has direct implications for pressure drop: at fixed input solid concentration for deep sea mining risers, the submerged weight \((\rho_\text{p}-\rho_\text{f})\mathbf{g}\phi_\text{s}\) is shape-independent, but the 27–29\% lower settling velocity raises solid fraction \((\phi_\text{s})\) at a given feed rate and increases the minimum input fluid velocity due to solid-fluid and solid-solid interactions.
+The results presented in this work apply to the \(Re_\text{p}\) ranges corresponding to dilute ensembles and are intended as calibration input for reduced-order models.
+Extrapolation of the results to dense slurries characterized by hindered settling, plug flow, and clustering is beyond the scope of the present study.
+Furthermore, the direct experimental validation of drag coefficients for CT-reconstructed PMN geometries, through controlled settling experiments with simultaneous orientation tracking, would provide complementary verification of the resolved simulations and enable assessment of the applicability of existing non-spherical drag correlations to highly irregular natural particle morphologies.